 The other entity must be capable of completing the necessary actions to comply with the relevant pollutant restriction, prohibition, or reduction requirement(s), including but not limited to effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls, including appropriate written quality assurance procedures.

-If the permittee uses another party, including a storm water management system administrator, to conduct site inspections on their behalf, then the permittee must develop written procedures to demonstrate and report that the storm water management system administrator program meets the requirements of Part I.E.3.c.vi. and Part I.E.3.d.vi.
+If the permittee uses another party, including a storm water management system administrator, to conduct site inspections on their behalf, then the permittee must develop written procedures to demonstrate and report that the inspections meet the requirements this permit.

-6. Monitoring
+If another MS4 permittee implements portions or all of the permittee’s program, then the permittee must submit information in accordance with Part I.I.1 and 2.b.
+The permittee shall provide the identification of the entity by the date listed in Table 3 or 4.
+The permittee will identify subsequent changes in entities implementing the program in Annual Reports, as provided in Part I.I.2.b and must attach any new or modified MS4 participation agreements that are required under Part I.E.3.a.i(B) and/or I.E.4.a.i(B).

+General Monitoring and Sampling Requirements

-Monitoring requirements are included in this section, as well as in Part III of the permit for requirements applicable to specific permittees.
+Monitoring requirements are included in this section, as well as in Part I.F.4 and Part III of the permit for requirements applicable to specific permittees.

-Case-by-Case Monitoring: The Division reserves the right to require water quality sampling and testing, on a case-by-case basis.
-Monitoring may also be required if a stormwater-based TMDL and WLA have been put into place for any waterbody into which the permittee discharges.

-7. General Monitoring and Sampling Requirements

 The permittee shall comply with the following requirements for all monitoring required by this permit, except for field analysis which may be conducted as part of Part I.E.2.
 Where field analysis does not involve analytical methods approved under 40 C.F.R.
-Part 136, the applicant shall document a description of the method used, including the name of the manufacturer of the test method along with the range and accuracy of the test. a.
-Analytical and Sampling Methods for Monitoring
+Part 136, the applicant shall document a description of the method used, including the name of the manufacturer of the test method along with the range and accuracy of the test.

-The permittee shall install, calibrate, use and maintain monitoring methods and equipment, including biological and indicated pollutant monitoring methods.
-All sampling shall be performed by the permittee according to specified methods in 40 C.F.R.
-Part 136; methods approved by EPA pursuant to 40 C.F.R.
-Part 136; or methods approved by the Division, in the absence of a method specified in or approved pursuant to 40 C.F.R.
-Part 136.

-The permittee shall establish and maintain records for all monitoring required by Part I.F.6.
-Those records shall include the following:
+All samples shall be taken at the monitoring points specified in this permit.
+Monitoring points shall not be changed without notification to and prior approval by the division.

+The permittee may use an equivalent and acceptable alternative to an EPA-approved method without EPA review where the requirements of 40 C.F.R.
+Section 136.6 are met and documented.
+The permittee may use an Alternative Test Procedure (ATP).
+An ATP is defined as a way in which an analyte is identified and quantified that is reviewed and approved by EPA in accordance with 40 C.F.R.
+Part 136.4 for nationwide use, or a modification to a 40 C.F.R.
+136 approved method that is reviewed and approved by EPA in accordance with 40 C.F.R.
+Section 136.5 for limited use.

+The permittee must select a test procedure that is “sufficiently sensitive” for all monitoring conducted in accordance with this permit.

+The PQLs for specific parameters are listed in the table below.
+If the permit contains an interim effluent limitation (a limit is report until such time as a numeric effluent limit becomes effective) for a parameter, the final numeric effluent limit shall be considered the applicable water quality criterion for the purpose of determining whether a test method is sufficiently sensitive.